ibm-cloud-docs/openwhisk/pkg_event_streams.md

 | `/whisk.system/messaging` | Pre-installed package | Publishing and consume messages with the native Kafka API. |
 | `/messaging/messageHubProduce` | Action | Deprecated |
 | `/messaging/messageHubFeed` | Feed | Reacts when messages are posted to an {{site.data.keyword.messagehub}} instance |
 {: caption="Table 2.
-Pre-installed actions for publishing and consuming messages with {{site.data.keyword.messagehub}}" caption-side="bottom"}
+Pre-installed actions for publishing and consuming messages with Event Streams" caption-side="bottom"}

 The `/messaging/messageHubProduce` action is deprecated.
 To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` action to use a persistent connection when data is produced to {{site.data.keyword.messagehub}}/Kafka.
 The `/messaging/messageHubProduce` action is not available in Tokyo or Sydney regions.
 {: tip}